 Emma (she/her) has been interpreting since fall 2020.
 Prior to that, she learned ASL from a Deaf high school teacher in San Antonio, Texas, then continued her education at Gallaudet University in Washington, D.C. from 2016--2020.
 She graduated with her Bachelor of Arts in Interpretation (BAI) degree as well as a minor in psychology.
 Additionally, she was an intern at the Laurent Clerc National Deaf Education Center for a few months prior to Covid.
 Upon moving to Colorado in fall 2020, Emma began working as a staff K-12 interpreter, during which time she passed the EIPA, obtained her Colorado Department of Education K-12 interpreter authorization, as well as her National Interpreter Certification (NIC).
 She then transitioned into interpreting freelance full time and absolutely loves it!
 She works in a variety of settings, namely, medical, business, community, government, as well as being a part-time staff interpreter at a few post-secondary institutions.
 She is considering taking the BEI exam in order to further improve her skills.
 She has been involved with the CORE mentoring program since 2023, but worked with one mentee prior to joining CORE.
 She also joined CRID as the secretary in 2023 and hopes to make a difference within the organization as well as amongst new and seasoned interpreters in beautiful Colorado.
 When she isn't interpreting she enjoys spending time with her adorable pup, Prince (yes, like the singer), reading, enjoying nature, or spending time with her family in Colorado Springs.
 One of her favorite quotes is, "We can complain because rose bushes have thorns, or rejoice because thorn bushes have roses", as stated by the incomparable, lovely Abraham Lincoln.

 Thom (he/him) began his sign language journey at the age of sixteen learning BSL (British Sign Language) in Manchester, England.
 He studied at the University of Bristol where he graduated with his Bachelor of Science Degree in Deaf Studies and BSL Interpreting in 2013.
 He began his interpreting career in 2013, working predominantly in medical, community, business, and education.
 He continued down this path until he moved to Colorado in the fall of 2022 to study ASL interpreting.
-Thom is now on the CRID board serving as Member at Large and is relishing the opportunity to meet so many new and wonderful people in the ASL community.
-When Thom isn’t studying, he enjoys reading, working out, Face Timing with his nieces and nephews, being out in nature and fermenting; kombucha, mustard, kimchi, the list hopes to go on and on.
+Thom is now on the CRID board serving as Member at Large.
+When Thom isn’t studying, he is usually FaceTiming with his nieces and nephews, landscaping and fermenting; kombucha, mustard, kimchi, the list hopes to go on and on.